troychaplin/block-accessibility-checks/readme.txt

 = Can I add custom accessibility checks for my own blocks? =

 Yes!
-The plugin includes a comprehensive developer API with extensive hooks and filters.
+The plugin includes a comprehensive <a href="https://github.com/troychaplin/block-accessibility-checks/blob/main/docs/developer-api.md">developer API</a> with extensive hooks and filters.
 You can register custom accessibility checks for any block type, including custom blocks from your themes or plugins.
 See the developer documentation for complete examples.

 = Does this work with blocks from other plugins? =